Basic Dope Sheet Operation

 Select a range of frames and click the [Adjust Spacing] button.

-When the [Spacing Adjustment] dialog box opens, enter a spacing value directly or by dragging left or right on the input box, then click the [Apply] button.
+When the [Adjust Spacing] dialog box opens, enter a spacing value directly or drag left or right on the input box, then click the [Apply] button.

 The spacing is adjusted starting from the beginning of the selected range.